timhagn/gatsby-background-image/packages/gatsby-background-image/README.md

 ## props Not Available

-As `gatsby-background-image` doesn't use placeholder-images, the following props from `gatsby-image` are of course not available.
+As `gatsby-background-image` doesn't use placeholder-images, the following props from `gatsby-image` are not available, of course.

 | Name                   | Type                | Old Usage                                                     |
 | ---------------------- | ------------------- | --------------------------------------------------------------|